Narmadha-14/fullstack_developer_capstone/README.md

 	6.View all states if nothing is selected in the dropdown.
 	7.View a table of dealerships for the selected state when the form is submitted.
 	8.Click on a dealership to view the reviews for that dealership on the details page with each review displayed on a bootstrap card.
-	Log in using their credentials.
+	9.Log in using their credentials.

 ## Use cases for authorized users:
 	In addition to the above, authorized users should be able to write a review for any dealership on the dealership's page.
 In order to enable authorized users to write their reviews: